Rabbitohs Wellbeing Program

 - Tackle Bullying- Provides students with the knowledge and skills to address bullying in their schools.

-- Cyber Bullying- Helps students stay safe when using the internet and social media, as well as providing practical tools to respond to online bullying.
+- Cyber Safety- Helps students stay safe when using the internet and social media, as well as providing practical tools to respond to online bullying.

-- Get Moving- Emphasizes the importance of physical activity and practical ways students can increase their daily exercise, whilst also promoting inclusion, respect and teamwork.
+- Get Moving - Emphasises the importance of physical activity and practical ways students can increase their daily exercise, whilst also promoting inclusion, respect and teamwork.

 - Healthy Relationships- Teaches students about how to develop healthy and respectful relationships with their peers.